Frequently Asked Questions

 Which other hospitals do the residents rotate through?

-Residents rotate at Riverside University Health Services (RUHS) during PGY-1 for anesthesia.
-On anesthesia RUHS we average 4-5 intubations a day and learn essentials of airway management.
-Residents rotate in EM at St. Bernardine’s in San Bernardino (on average 1 code and 1 STEMI per day) once in their PGY-2 year.
-There is also an EMS rotation where we have the opportunity to go on EMS ride alongs with both ground EMS, county sherifs department and Air EMS services.
+Residents rotate in EM at St. Bernardine’s in San Bernardino (on average 1 code and 1 STEMI per day) in their PGY-2 through PGY-4 years.
 Residents also do Peds EM at Loma Linda in their PGY-3 year.
+There is also an EMS rotation where we have the opportunity to go on EMS ride alongs with both ground EMS, county sheriffs department and Air EMS services.
 All other rotations are at Arrowhead.

 Is the entire first year of residency at Arrowhead?

 What other specialties do you have to rotate through during the entire residency?

 Residents rotate within Internal Medicine, MICU, OB, Ultrasound, Pediatrics, General Surgery, EMS (flight is available), SICU, Orthopaedics, Peds EM, NICU and subspecialty tracks throughout their 4 years.
 Each year the resident spends more time in the Emergency Department.